 SHOULD I SEE HER?
 YES!

-- If you are looking for a primary care provider in an integrative medicine setting who wants to know all about you, work with you to help prevent illness, and help you heal when you are ill by using natural therapies and, when appropriate, prescription medications.
+- If you are looking for a primary care provider in an integrative and functional medicine setting who wants to know all about you, work with you to help prevent illness, and help you heal when you are ill by using natural therapies and, when appropriate, prescription medications.

 - If you are interested in learning about ways you can better manage your weight and other chronic health issues.